When is Dracula coming to TV? Who’s writing it? And who’s in the cast?

 Is there a trailer for Dracula?

 Sure!
-The BBC not too long ago dropped a primary look so that you can dig your fangs into…
+The BBC just lately dropped a primary look so that you can dig your fangs into…

 - New BBC1 Dracula pictures reveal blood curdling showdown with nuns